LibCrowds/docs/docs/glossary.md

 example, the Z39.50 presenter.

 ## Task Redundancy
-The number of task runs required before a task is considered complete.
+The number of contributions required before a task is considered complete.

-## Task Run
+## Contribution
 A single answer for a task.
+An alias for task run in the PYBOSSA model.

 ## Z39.50
 An ancient communications protocol still widely used in library environements.